 What better place to try the iconic Vietnamese Egg Coffee than at the original creator of it?
 Cafe Giang in Hanoi was started in 1946 by Mr Nguyen Giang, which is where the name comes from.
 Milk and cream were luxurious and expensive items during the 1940s, hence Mr Giang tried coming up with an alternative by whisking eggs to add the creaminess to coffee.
 Today, egg coffee is famous all over the world.
 The cafe has a cute interior with tiny traditional Vietnamese tables and stools.

 Location: 39 Nguyen Huan, Hoan Kiem, Hanoi

 Price for a Cup of Coffee: $1

 3. U CafeSituated on the riverside, this small eco-friendly cafe is a Hoi An favourite.
 Don’t expect air conditioning or luxurious interiors, this cafe is all about being environmentally friendly.
 Started by the efforts of a Japanese humanitarian, Reiko Usuda, who was working on a water purification research project, this cafe uses an eco-biological sewer system to filter the water for your coffee.
 Besides that, they use organic herbs to make Vietnamese and Japanese style snacks to munch on while sipping on lovely coffee.

 Location: 120 Huyen Tran Chua, Hoi An

 Price per Person: $6

-4. The Workshop CoffeeHo Chi Minh city’s first speciality roaster, the Workshop Coffee is a wonderfully functional space for coffee lovers who want to work on their laptop, read a book or just chat with friends, all while sipping on fresh brews.
+4. The Workshop CoffeeHo Chi Minh city’s first specialty roaster, the Workshop Coffee is a wonderfully functional space for coffee lovers who want to work on their laptop, read a book or just chat with friends, all while sipping on fresh brews.
 Located up in an old, dilapidated building, this striking coffee shop has a rustic look in terms of their tables, chairs, staircase, and brick decor.
-Slightly more towards the expensive side, the Workshop Coffee is a must try if you’re in Ho Chi Minh.
+Slightly more towards the expensive side, the Workshop Coffee is a must-try if you’re in Ho Chi Minh.

 Location: 27 Ngo Duc Ke, Ho Chi Minh